adeydaniel/milling_checklist/README.md

 ## How to Remove and Load the Drill Chuck onto the Milling Machine
 - Removing
 	- Unplug machine.
+	- Remove the tool held in the drill chuck.
 	- Raise the quill to expose the drawbar above the head of the machine.
 	- while holding down the brake, turn the drawbar with a wrench a full turn, then loosen with fingers three whole turns.
 	- With one hand holding on to the drill chuck, give the top of the drawbar a firm hit with the wrench to release the drill chuck.